MicrosoftDocs/minecraft-creator/creator/Reference/Content/ParticlesReference/ParticlesIntroduction.md

 }

 ```

-## Examples
+### Examples

 - [Flame particle](Examples\Flame_particle.md)
 - [Smoke particle](Examples\Smoke_particle.md)
 - [Mob Flame effect](Examples\Mob_flame_effect.md)
 - [Bouncing Bubbles](Examples\Bouncing_bubbles.md)

-## MoLang integration
+## Molang integration

-Where it makes sense, any field can use a MoLang expression.
-MoLang expressions are strings, and are defined in the MoLang documentation.
-The particle system uses some special MoLang variables that particle MoLang expressions can use.
-Additionally, custom MoLang paramaters can be set in various ways and used in MoLang expressions in effects.
+Where it makes sense, any field can use a Molang expression.
+Molang expressions are strings, and are defined in the Molang documentation.
+The particle system uses some special Molang variables that particle Molang expressions can use.
+Additionally, custom Molang parameters can be set in various ways and used in Molang expressions in effects.

 | Name| Description |
 |:-----------:|:-----------:|